ahmed-irfan/ahmed-irfan.github.io/index.md

 ## About

-I am a Computer Scientist at SRI Internationl since September 2022.
+I am a Computer Scientist at SRI International since September 2022.
 Earlier, I was an Applied Scientist at Amazon Web Services from April 2021 to September 2022.
 From May 2019 to April 2021, I was a Postdoc Researcher in [Clark Barrett](https://theory.stanford.edu/~barrett/)'s Group at [Stanford University](https://www.stanford.edu/).